 If you wish to make a data rights request, please email firstname.lastname@example.org.
 We’ll acknowledge your request and prepare a response within one month.

 More information on the ICO’s approach to complaints can be found at www.ico.org.uk/concerns.
 Making a complaint does not affect your other legal rights or remedies.

 If you wish to exercise an information right or have a complaint about how we gather, keep or use your information, you can contact us:

 By post: Dayinsure.com Ltd, Mara House, Nantwich Road, Tarporley CW6 9UY

 Tel: 0333 005 0944*

-*Important information: For our joint protection, telephone calls may be recorded and/or monitored and will be saved for a minimum of five years.
+For our joint protection, telephone calls may be recorded and/or monitored and will be saved for at least five years.
 Calls to 0800 numbers from UK landlines and mobiles are free.
-The cost of calls to 03 prefixed numbers are charged at national call rates (charges may vary dependent on your network provider) and are usually included in inclusive minute plans from landlines and mobiles.
+The cost of calls to 03 prefixed numbers are charged at national call rates (charges may vary, depending on your network provider).
+They are usually included in inclusive minute plans from landlines and mobiles.